Collapse of Magnetized White Dwarfs as site of Heavy Element Formation and Kilonova Signal: METHODS

 To interface the GR$\nu$MHD output with the subsequent nucleosynthesis calculations, we extract radial profiles of thermodynamic quantities along discrete angular directions.
 We sample 35 polar angles from $\theta = 5^\circ$ to $\theta = 175^\circ$ in increments of $\Delta\theta = 5^\circ$, where $\theta$ is measured from the positive $z$-axis.
 For each angle, we interpolate the rest-mass density $\rho$, temperature $T$, radial velocity $v_r$, electron fraction $Y_e$, and specific entropy $s$ as functions of the enclosed ejecta mass $m(r) = \int_{r_{\rm{cut}}}^r 4\pi r'^2 \rho(r') \, dr'$, where $r_{\rm{cut}}\sim 400$~km.

-Following the extraction, each angular section is treated as a 1D spherical problem and evolved through the nucleosynthesis epoch using \texttt{kNECnn}~\citep{Magistrelli:2024zmk, Magistrelli:2025xja}, an updated version of the KiloNova Explosion Code \texttt{KNEC}~\citep{Wu:2021ibi}, which is itself based on the SuperNova Explosion Code \texttt{SNEC}~\citep{Morozova:2015bla}. \texttt{SNEC} is a spherically symmetric 1D Lagrangian radiation-hydrodynamics code that solves the equations of mass, momentum, and energy conservation, with radiation transport treated in the flux-limited diffusion approximation~\citep{Levermore:1981}.
+Following the extraction, each angular section is treated as a 1D spherical problem and evolved through the nucleosynthesis epoch using \texttt{kNECnn}~\citep{Magistrelli:2024zmk, Magistrelli:2025xja}, an updated version of the KiloNova Explosion Code \texttt{KNEC}~\citep{Wu:2021ibi}, which is itself based on the SuperNova Explosion Code \texttt{SNEC}~\citep{Morozova:2015bla}. \texttt{SNEC} is a spherically symmetric 1D Lagrangian radiation-hydrodynamics code that solves the equations of mass, momentum, and energy conservation, with radiation transport treated in the flux-limited diffusion approximation.
 The Lagrangian formulation, in which the enclosed mass $m$ serves as the independent spatial coordinate, is well-suited for coupling with nuclear reaction networks that require following the thermodynamic history of each mass element.

 Whereas the original \texttt{SNEC} assumes $^{56}$Ni-powered heating appropriate for supernovae, \texttt{kNECnn} replaces this with a direct, in-situ coupling to the nuclear reaction network \texttt{SkyNet}~\citep{Lippuner:2017tyn}. \texttt{SkyNet} includes 7836 isotopes ranging from free nucleons to $^{337}$Cn, connected by ${\sim}140{,}000$ reactions.
-Reaction rates are taken from the JINA REACLIB database~\citep{2010ApJS..189..240C}, with nuclear masses from the finite-range droplet model~\citep{Moller:2015fba}.
+The full set of nuclear-physics inputs (reaction rates, masses, partition functions, weak rates, fission and $\beta$-delayed neutron emission prescriptions) is identical to that of~\citet{Lippuner:2017tyn}, to which we refer the reader for details.
 Each Lagrangian mass shell independently evolves its own instance of the nuclear network, synchronized with the hydrodynamic timestep.
 At each hydrodynamic time step, the network, which has its own sub-steps based on the nuclear timescales, receives the local thermodynamic conditions $(\rho, T)$ and returns the updated composition and nuclear energy generation rate, $\dot{q}_{\rm nucl}$.
 This enters the Lagrangian energy equation:

 where $\epsilon$ is the specific internal energy, $P$ and $\rho$ are the pressure and density, $r$ and $v$ are the radial position and velocity, $m$ is the Lagrangian mass coordinate, $Q$ is the artificial viscosity, $L$ is the radiative luminosity, and $\dot{q}_{\rm nucl}$ is the thermalized nuclear heating rate.
 See~\citet{Magistrelli:2024zmk, Magistrelli:2025xja} for more details on the coupling infrastructure.